tommyettinger/funderby/README.md

   - `$TYPE0` `$TYPE1` `BiConsumer` takes a $TYPE0 and a $TYPE1.
   - `$TYPE0` `To` `$TYPE1` `Function` takes a $TYPE0 and returns a $TYPE1.
   - `$TYPE0` `$TYPE1` `To` `$TYPE2` `BiFunction` takes a $TYPE0 and a $TYPE1 and returns a $TYPE2.
+    - In version 0.1.1 and earlier, $TYPE1 and $TYPE2 are always the same (if primitive) or both Object types.
+    - Starting in version 0.1.2, more types are available, allowing $TYPE2 to instead be the same as $TYPE0.

 Types can be `Boolean`, `Byte`, `Char`, `Double`, `Float`, `Int`, `Long`, `Short`, or `Obj` (meaning Object, and always a generic type).
 Two exceptions are `ObjToSameFunction` and